 Staying Motivated with Your Yoga Practice

-Sticking with yoga at home no equipment is the secret to success.
+Sticking with a simple, equipment-free home routine often makes the difference.
 Tight on time?
 Pair this routine with quick desk yoga for posture relief to keep things fresh.
 Here’s how to stay pumped about your practice:

 - Set Achievable Goals: Shoot for 3–5 sessions a week, starting with just 10–15 minutes.